-Finance Minister Nirmala Sitharaman in her Budget speech had announced a bouquet of schemes.
+Finance Minister Nirmala Sitharaman, in her Budget speech, had announced a bouquet of schemes.
 Apart from making the cut on the GST for the EVs, the Finance Minister has proposed a “One Nation, One Grid” initiative.
-The Finance Minister in her maiden speech expressed hope that the scheme will mainly focus on bringing affordable power to all states.
+The Finance Minister, in her maiden speech expressed hope that the scheme will mainly focus on bringing affordable power to all states.

-Electricity problem has been one of the major problems in India.
+The electricity problem has been one of the major problems in India.
 Just a few years back, a lot of remote villages still do not have any access to electricity.
 The government must look into the matter of providing electricity to even the remotest villages.

 Nirmala Sitharaman mentioned that the power reforms such as the power tariff reform should be taken up soon by the government project to provide last-mile connectivity and electricity connections to all households in rural and urban areas.
 However, her scheme is an extended part of another initiative taken up the Indian government called the ‘Pradhan Mantri Sahaj Bijli Har Ghar Yojana’ scheme.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free